dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 #### Types of Join

-The following are the types of JOIN that can be used in MySQL:
+The following are the types of `JOIN` that can be used in MySQL:

-- INNER JOIN
+- `INNER JOIN`
-- LEFT JOIN
+- `LEFT JOIN`
-- RIGHT JOIN
+- `RIGHT JOIN`

-INNER JOIN is equivalent to JOIN.
+`INNER JOIN` is equivalent to `JOIN`.
 It returns rows when there is a match between the tables.

 Syntax: